DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/doc/rum/advanced_configuration.md

 );
 ```

-The `String` used for `resourceKey` in both calls must be unique for the resource you are calling in order for the Datadog iOS SDK to match a resource's start with its completion.
+The `String` used for `resourceKey` in both calls must be unique for the resource you are calling in order for the Flutter Datadog SDK to match a resource's start with its completion.

 ### Track custom errors